”What is the best sewing machine for quilting?”

 If you have carefully chosen a sewing machine with the features that you need, that you have taken for a test drive and that fits into your budget, then congratulations on a job well done!

-To see what other quilters think go to the Results Page for the survey below.
+Take the survey to share your opinion on the best features.
+Then see what other quilters think go to the Results Page for the survey below.

 Now its your turn.
 Do you have the best sewing machine?
 Tell us about it.
 This is a blind survey so tell us what you really think!